khoileldk/CMOS-JKFF-and-2bit-Synchronous-Counter/README.md

-# CMOS JK Flip-Flop and 2-bit Synchronous Counter Design (90nm)
+# CMOS JK Flip-Flop and 2-bit Synchronous Counter Design

 ## 📌 Overview

-This project presents the transistor-level design of a CMOS JK Flip-Flop and a 2-bit synchronous modulo-4 counter using Synopsys Custom Designer with 90nm CMOS technology.
+This project presents the transistor-level design of a CMOS JK Flip-Flop and a 2-bit synchronous modulo-4 counter.

 The design flow consists of: